-You must provide two new UK passport sized* photos with your application.
+If youare applying to extyend your visa in the UK, you must provide two new UK passport sized* photos with your application.

 The photos should have been taken very recently in the UK and you should not use any photos which you have used previously on a passport, visa, Police registration or for any other purpose.

 Carefully follow the instructions on any photo machine in the city and this should guarantee the correct size and specification.